 MAJOR AREAS OF RESPONSIBILITY:

-- Work with diverse communities along the St. Louis River, including Indigenous and other frontline communities, to develop relationships and engage on issues of shared
+- Work with diverse communities along the St. Louis River and North Shore, including Indigenous, Black and other frontline communities, to develop relationships and engage on issues of shared significance.

-- Provide support and serve in an advisory capacity to MEP’s Mining Cluster (a working committee of nonprofits engaged in mining issues)
+- Provide support to MEP’s Mining Cluster (a working committee of nonprofits engaged in local issues)

-- Work with MEP member groups and emerging environmental groups in the region to identify community organizing needs, and to assist in carrying out campaigns and
+- Work with MEP member groups and emerging environmental groups in the region to identify community organizing needs, and to assist them to carry out campaigns and activities.

-- Bachelor’s degree in related field (environmental sciences, political science, social work, Indigenous studies, etc.) OR One years’ experience in community organizing, conservation policy or related field.
-Community organizing work can include both volunteer and paid work, such as outreach to church and civic groups, door-to-door canvassing, tabling at events, etc.
+- Associate’s or Bachelor’s degree in related field (for example, environmental sciences, American Indian studies, political science, public health, social work, etc.) OR Two years’ experience in community organizing, conservation policy or related field.

 - Demonstrated experience working with people of color and frontline communities.